 To increase your food intake of magnesium.,the best food sources of magnesium are (from highest to lowest)

 Limit caffeine and alcohol – Both have been shown to deplete magnesium.

-Decrease stress – Find a method that works for you.
+Decrease stress – Stress causes your body to use more magnesium.
+Find a stress reduction method that works for you.
 Even fifteen minutes a day will help.
-Exercise is a great stress reliever and has additional benefits but others include reading, journaling, meditating, breathing exercises…the list goes on.
+Exercise is a great stress reliever and has additional benefits, but others include reading, journaling, meditating, breathing exercises…the list goes on.
 Start by choosing one, and make a point to incorporate it into your daily schedule.

-Side effects from magnesium are rare and most commonly include diarrhea and/or stomach cramps.
+Side effects from too much magnesium are rare include diarrhea and/or stomach cramps.
 These side effects are dose-dependent.
-But, due to the fact that magnesium can be dangerous for people with certain health conditions and can interact with many medications, you should consult your health care provider before taking magnesium.
+But, because magnesium can be dangerous for people with certain health conditions and can interact with many medications, you should consult your health care provider before taking magnesium.